michaelerule/Loback_et_al/README.md

-# Loback_et_al
+# Stable Task Information from an Unstable Neural Population

-Source code files for Loback et al. 2019
+Source code files for "Stable Task Information from an Unstable Neural Population"